 At AGCI, we’ve been uniting children with their loving forever families for over 25 years!
 We are committed to providing the absolute best in adoption and post adoption support.
 Our team calls in process families every other week during the paperwork process to ensure their needs are met and all questions are addressed.
 Additionally, our in-country teams are phenomenal!
 During the often overwhelming travel stage of the adoption process, our in-country staff will arrange for guides, drivers, and translators.
 We are dedicated to ensuring our families are never alone and are very well supported with an experienced team no matter which phase of the process they happen to be in.

 This is simply not true!
 At AGCI, we are committed to minimizing fees whenever possible and also work to be truly transparent about fees.
 We also structure all fees to be flexible so that families are able to pay over time.
 Additionally, there are so many adoption grants and financing options that can help make adoption possible for your family.
 In the last two years alone, $760,608 in adoption grants were awarded to AGCI families.
-The Special Treasures Fund, Brittany’s Hope Grant, and the Moriah Fund are all adoption grants available through AGCI to help families with adoption costs.
+The AGCI Adoption Grant Fund and the Brittany’s Hope Grant are adoption grants available through AGCI to help families with adoption costs.
 There are also dozens of other organizations that provide adoption grants and aid to adopting families, as well as tax credits and military subsidies.
 To learn more about available adoption assistance, please begin your journey with us by completing a pre-app.

 Have more questions?
 Our team is happy to help!
-Please reach out to Carin at firstname.lastname@example.org.
+Please reach out to us at firstname.lastname@example.org.